LaunchCode-Education-Archived/skills-back-end-csharp/class-prep/1/setup.md

 If your solution isn't open, open it via *File > Open > Project/Solution* and browse to the `.sln` file within the `csharp-exercises` directory.

 Right-click on the top-level "Solution 'csharp-exercises'" item in the *Solution Explorer* and select *Properties*.
+(If right-clicking doesn't work, just select "Solution 'charp-exercises'" and then click the tool/wrench icon near the top of *Solution Explorer*).
 In the modal that opens, select *Common Properties > Startup Project* and then choose *Current Selection* in the pane at the right.

 <aside class="aside-pro-tip" markdown="1">
 This setting makes the default behavior of Visual Studio to run the currently-selected program when you hit the <span style="color:green">▶︎</span> *Start* button in the toolbar.